NSW and QLD bushfires: Politician Barnaby Joyce slammed for 'disgusting' comment

 "We don't have access to dams because they have been decommissioned on national parks because of green policy."

-Mr Joyce's comments come after a Queensland volunteer rural firefighter Tyson Smith also blamed environmental authorities for failing to do hazard reduction burns.
+Joyce's comments come after a Queensland volunteer rural firefighter Tyson Smith also blamed environmental authorities for failing to do hazard reduction burns.

 The "authority figures that have stood for environmental protection" over the past five years are "directly responsible for this devastation", Smith wrote in a Facebook post.